Fourmilab/ratburger.org/wp-content/plugins/really-simple-ssl/readme.txt

 Yes.
 There is a dedicated network settings page where you can switch between network activated SSL and per page SSL.
 In the dedicated pro for multisite plugin, you can override all site settings for SSL on the network level, and can activate and deactivate SSL in the network menu for each site.

 == Changelog ==
+= 3.2.5 =
+* Fixed type in trace_log() function call

+= 3.2.4 =
+* Improved and added dashboard notices
+* Improved debug logging
+* Added option to dismiss all Really Simple SSL notices
+* Fixed a bug where other plugins buttons had their style reset

 = 3.2.3 =
 * Added right-to-left text support
 * Show a plusone behind the notice that generated it